AZ Piano Reviews

 Roland GP607

 The Roland CG1 is actually not a new model as far as the Roland technology goes.
-In fact, this piano has been out on the market for over 6 years.
-The mainstream Roland piano store model was the GP607 which was upgraded as compared to the CG1.
+In fact, this piano has been out on the market for over 7 years.
+The mainstream Roland piano store model was called the GP607 which was upgraded as compared to the CG1.
 But the cabinet design, color, bench, key action, and piano sound between the two models were the same..
-On the CG-1, Costco has been including shipping and delivery to your home street level so that has been a benefit to the purchase of that model.
+The GP607 is no longer made and has been discontinued, as I previously mentioned, for about 2 years.
+On the CG-1, Costco has been including shipping and delivery to your home street level, so that has been a benefit to the purchase of that model.
 Of course the local & state sales tax would need to be paid which can add another $300 to $500 onto the selling price.
 So this piano is no small purchase, that’s for sure.

-I would suggest that if you do want a baby grand cabinet digital piano, the much newer and more upgraded Yamaha CLP-765GP at $5999 is the better buy with regards to the actual piano playing experience.
-See my review of that model at the following link: Yamaha CLP-765GP Review
+I would suggest that if you do want a baby grand cabinet digital piano, the much newer and more upgraded Yamaha CLP-865GP at $6499 or the Orla Grand 120 is the better buy with regards to the actual piano playing experience.
+See my review of the Orla Grand 120 at the following link: Orla Grand 120

-Roland also produces another model which is the GP607 mini grand for their regular piano stores at the same price.
-So what makes the Roland CG-1 different than its more popular counterpart, the Roland GP607 which is available at regular piano stores that carry Roland digital pianos?
-First of all, the CG-1 has 40% fewer instrument sounds on-board which makes the GP607 more versatile in what it offers in the way of non-piano instrument sounds.
-Since there are 307 tones in the GP607 then there is about 40% less than that in the CG1.
-There are 716 internal songs in the GP607 to listen to and play along with so you can learn to play different music by listening to the songs and also seeing some of them in digital sheet music form in your iPad or Android tablet in the GP607.
+Roland CG-1 & GP607 photoThe CG-1 has 40% fewer instrument sounds on-board which makes the new GP6 at Roland stores more versatile in what it offers in the way of non-piano instrument sounds.
+Since there are 307 tones in the GP6 then there is about 40% less than that in the CG1.
+There are 716 internal songs in the GP6 to listen to and play along with so you can learn to play different music by listening to the songs and also seeing some of them in digital sheet music form in your iPad or Android tablet in the GP607.

 Yamaha CLP665GP digital grand piano photo